ancilcrayton/create_anime_dcgan/README.md

 1. **Label Smoothing**: Instead of using hard assignments to train the discriminator network (1=real, 0=fake), I take random draws from a uniform distribution of U(0.7,1.2) for the real images and U(0,0.3) for the fake images.
 This introduces randomness into the training and aids in avoiding the discriminator loss from reaching 0 rapidly.
 Training for the generator network should remain the same as the goal for the generator is to learn the distribution of the input data.
 2. **Label Flipping**: Every third epoch, I flip the labels of the real and fake images in training the discriminator network.
 This method helps with the gradient flow as well as avoids the discriminator from rapidly approaching 0 too quickly by essentially flipping the training process of the discriminator to work with the generator.
-3. **Reduce Discriminator Complexity**: The original model choice of the discriminator included three convlutional layers.
+3. **Reduce Discriminator Complexity**: The original model choice of the discriminator included three convolutional layers.
 This included a layer with 128 5x5 filters, a layer with 256 3x3 filters following this, and a layer with 512 3x3 filters.
 I excluded the middle convolutional layer to reduce the complexity of the model.